 The JAMA study, conducted by researchers at Harvard and the University of Pennsylvania, divided a group of dieters (in the same weight loss program) into groups.
 One of the groups received no financial incentive.
 Another group received a double-incentive in the form of a cash weight loss bet.
 Each participant wagered up to $336.
 As a negative incentive, if the dieters failed to achieve their goal they lost the cash deposit.
 As a positive incentive, the dieters were offered a cash prize of up to three times their deposit if they achieved their weight loss goal.

 The results were astounding.
-Dieters in the incentive group lost almost three times more weight than dieters in the non-incentive group, and dieters in the incentive group were almost five times more likely than dieters in the non-incentive group to achieve their weight loss goal.
+Dieters in the incentive group lost more weight than dieters in the non-incentive group, and dieters in the incentive group were more likely than dieters in the non-incentive group to achieve their weight loss goal.

 HealthyWage challenges -- which include JAMA-like betting and also a team weight loss challenge -- are all based on the double-incentivization model.
 We believe you are more likely to succeed if (1) you stand to lose something if you fail and (2) you stand to win something significant if you succeed.